HCL-TECH-SOFTWARE/Domino-rest-api/docs/tutorial/walkthrough/index.md

 ## Overview

-The tutorial guides you through using and configuring the Domino REST API using:
+The walkthrough guides you step-by-step on using and configuring the Domino REST API using:

 - Command line
 - Postman